Kefir is a fermented food or drink usually made from milk. It’s a bit like yogurt but with a more sour, tangy flavor.

 Cholesterol and blood pressure

-Research suggests that eating probiotic foods may help to lower both overall cholesterol and “bad” LDL cholesterol.
+Research suggests that eating probiotic foods may help lower both overall cholesterol and “bad” LDL cholesterol.
 When it comes to kefir specifically, things are less clear-cut.

 Interestingly, one study found that a type of sugar molecule, kefiran, found in kefir grains, prevented blood pressure from increasing in rats that had been fed large amounts of cholesterol.